Distributionally Robust Adaptive Beamforming: Distributionally Robust Adaptive Beamforming

-In addition to Examples \ref{ex:diagonal-loading}, \ref{ex:regularization}, and \ref{ex:eig-thres}, another benefit of using Theorem \ref{thm:sol-minimax-robust-bf-Rh} can be seen in robust beamforming for high-resolution DoA estimation; see Section \ref{sec:doa-estimation} later.
-In short, we can tailor uncertainty set $\cal B_{\delta}(\math R)$ for a specific purpose, for example, to obtain a high-resolution power spectrum in the context of DoA estimation.
+In addition to Examples \ref{ex:eig-thres}-\ref{ex:prior-knowledge}, another benefit of using Theorem \ref{thm:sol-minimax-robust-bf-Rh} can be seen in robust beamforming based on IPN covariance reconstruction; see Section \ref{sec:doa-estimation} later.
+In short, we can tailor the uncertainty set $\cal B_{\delta}(\math R)$ to achieve high-resolution power spectra estimation for better accuracy of IPN covariance reconstruction, especially when interferers are close to the SoI.